 - Process controls and intelligence to monitor and correct performance: If water chemistry varies, the RO performance should also be adjusted.
 Do not ‘set and forget’ your RO system.

 - Concentrating, purging, and flushing cycles to wash away any scaling or fouling before it becomes irreversible.

 - Clean-in-place systems, matched to your water chemistry.

 - Recovery demands, which will determine pressure.

 - Potential accumulation of organics.

-When you consider building an RO system, consult with water treatment experts who can help you determine the setup best suited to your needs.
-While RO is widely available in low cost systems, and these systems may fit your application, there are really two categories of RO: basic and advanced.
-Basic RO works great for simple waters, but when it comes to pushing brine concentrations the basic ROs breakdown rapidly.
+When you consider building an RO system, consult with water treatment experts who can help you determine the setup that is best suited to your needs.
+While RO is widely available in low cost systems, and these systems may fit your application, there are really only two categories of RO: basic and advanced.
+Basic RO works well for simple waters but breaks down rapidly when pushing brine concentrations.
 Advanced RO can push limits without compromising performance.
 Only pay for advanced performance if you need it, such as when you require brine volume reduction and high recovery.

 It is important to factor in the costs of downstream treatment or disposal technologies as well as upstream pre-treatment when making your business decision to invest in an RO plant.

 Maximize RO System Recovery Before Looking to Thermal Systems

 The priority for some RO system operators is to minimize the brine volume they must treat or dispose.
 Treating concentrated RO brine to reduce the disposal volume further or produce zero liquid discharge solids can substantially increase capital and operating costs and requires equipment with a larger physical footprint, such as evaporators and crystallizers.